Coder96/itach/README.md

 itach
 ====

-For using iTach ip2ir device to control set tp boxes with  Mythtv
+For using iTach ip2ir device to control set top boxes with  Mythtv